For ServiceNow, Dynatrace offers:

 The ServiceNow ITOM module and license need to be active to use this integration option.

-Note: In the Description field you can customize the text message associated with the problem notifications by combining any of the placeholders from the list below the description field in an order that's relevant to you.
+Note: In the Description field, you can customize the text message associated with problem notifications by combining any of the placeholders from the list below the description field in an order that's relevant to you.

 Select Send test notification.

 After enabling the push of ITOM events, all events for any problem detected by Dynatrace are automatically pushed to the ITOM event API.